epoch8/amplitude-collector/README.md

 ## ENV vars

-* `CLOUD` - cloud service in which the application runs, possible values:
+* `CLOUD_ENV` - cloud service in which the application runs, possible values:
   * `"aws"`
   * `"yandex"`
   * `""`